Anna (rapper)

-Anna Pepe (born 15 August 2003), known professionally as Anna, is an Italian rapper.
+Anna Pepe (born 15 August 2003), known professionally by the mononym Anna, is an Italian rapper.

+Early life

 She was born in La Spezia, in Liguria, Italy.
 Her father is a DJ and her mother a sculptor.
 In 2020, she became the youngest artist to top the Italian singles chart with "Bando", her debut single.

-Biography
+Career

 2018–2020: Early years

 In 2018, Anna started to post freestyle rap videos on Instagram, before collaborating on the songs "24/7" and "Holidays" with the rapper Anis.
 In March 2019, she published the song "Baby" on Instagram and YouTube.
 Following this, she released the single "Bando" on various music streaming platforms.
 However, after two weeks it was removed for copyright infringement, due to the sampling of a beat by French music producer Soulker.
 At the start of 2020, Anna signed a contract with Virgin Records through which "Bando" was republished on 31 January, after having secured the usage rights from Soulker.
 The song was sent to Italian radio on 21 February 2020.